krother/software-engineering-python/how_to_take_over_a_legacy_project/what_you_can_do_as_the_person_taking_over.md

 #### Warnings about code structure
 * pay attention to warnings about 'too many methods per class' / 'functions per module'.

+#### Warnings you should ignore
+EXAMPLE

+Just don't try to push every Python file to a 10.0.
+It is OK to ignore warning messages you don't agree with.
+Use your reason.

+We find working with pylint very rewarding.
+You can start to fix issues, re-run pylint and see your score improve.

 ### Tests
 * example data
 * automatic tests